-So Tip number 1, go easy on the fat.
+Go easy on the fat.

-Tip number 2, increase your fibre, especially soluble fibre (oats, barley) as this will help normalise your bowel movements.
+increase your fibre, especially soluble fibre (oats, barley) as this will help normalise your bowel movements.

-Tip number 3, you may find smaller more frequent meals may help with diarrhoea.
+You may find smaller more frequent meals may help with diarrhoea.
 Try reducing or eliminating foods that exacerbate diarrhoea, such as caffeine, refined sugar, dairy products and greasy foods and talk to your GP if diarrhoea persists.

 Malabsorption of fat soluble vitamins (A, D, E and K) can also be a problem once the gallbladder is removed.
 Working with a qualified nutritionist will help ensure you aren't losing these valuable nutrients from the diet.

 Remember, gallstones are easier to prevent than reverse.
 So look after your gallbladder!

 Deborah McTaggart is a registered nutritionist with a special interest in high energy demand and travel health.
 Deborah practices in Barnes, South West London and global via Skype and Zoom.
 Contact me here for further information on gall stones and eating healthy food.